Your questions about the world of standards and standardization

 How is standardization organized in France and around the world?

-The French standardization system is based on a network of volunteers from all sectors of activity who are involved in standardization committees.
+The French standardization system relies on a network of volunteers from all sectors of activity who are involved in standardization committees.
 Their role is to contribute their expertise and knowledge of each subject in order to develop or revise standards in a relevant manner and to ensure that the standards are well-founded and well-constructed.
 The standardization committees are run by sectoral standardization offices or by AFNOR, which also coordinates the overall process.

 How is a voluntary standard developed?